alex-magter/QuickYTD/README.md

 - **[Latest release](https://github.com/alex-magter/QuickYTD/releases/latest)**

 > A desktop version of the app is in development.
-For now the Android version is avaliable to use and try.
+For now the Android version is available to use and try.

 ## Features

 - Download videos and audios from YouTube
-- Select from diferent resolutions to download the file
+- Select from different resolutions to download the file
-- Display the estimated filesize before downloading the file
+- Display the estimated file size before downloading the file
 - Download directly to downloads or save in another directory

 ## Legal Disclaimer